Stranger Things Fans Were Wrong About AI: The Young Joyce Actress Is Just That Good

 Sometimes the most impressive thing isn’t AI at all.
 It’s just a talented person doing their job really well.

-Birdy earned her moment in Stranger Things the same way actors have always earned roles: by being right for the part.
+Birdy earned her moment in Stranger Things the same way actors have always earned roles.
+By being right for the part.
 The fact that she looked so convincing that millions assumed she must be fake is honestly the best compliment she could get.

 And maybe that’s a good reminder for all of us.
 Yes, AI is changing everything.
 Yes, we should stay skeptical.
 But sometimes the answer to “is this AI?” is simply no.